Blue Origin Stock: 3 Great Ways to Invest In Space

 Many investors are interested in Blue Origin because the company demonstrated a reusable rocket similar to SpaceX’s Falcon 9.
 The New Shepard rocket flew 66 miles into space with a crew capsule and landed safely.

-Blue Origin is the space technologies company that Amazon ex-CEO Jeff Bezos launched in September 2000.
+Blue Origin is the space technologies company Amazon ex-CEO Jeff Bezos launched in September 2000.

 The 13th New Shepard flight is a test run for Blue Origin’s plan to take paying tourists into space and back.
 The New Shepard’s purpose is to provide safe and reliable space flights.